overlookmotel/sequelize-extra/README.md

 ## Tests

 Use `npm test` to run the tests.
-Requires a database called 'sequelize_test' and a db user 'travis' with no password.
+Requires a database called 'sequelize_test' and a db user 'sequelize_test' with no password.

 ## Changelog